duybui2608bku/SALES-MEGAKOREA/memory-bank/progress.md

 ## Current Status

 The memory bank has been initialized with documentation about the project structure and architecture.
 The existing codebase appears to be functional with core features implemented.

-## Known Issues

-A thorough code review has not yet been conducted to identify specific issues.
-Further exploration of the codebase will be needed to document any existing bugs or technical debt.

-## Evolution of Project Decisions

-As we continue to explore and work with the codebase, we'll document key decisions and changes here.
-Currently, we have established the initial documentation to understand the project's structure and purpose.

 ## Next Actions